appsquickly/typhoon/README.md

 * More <a href="http://www.jetbrains.com/objc/">AppCode IDE</a> integration.
 (Thanks to Jetbrains for the assistance).
 * Macro-style injection - but still honoring all of the design goals listed below!!
 Get some auto-wiring by mixing it with one of the other styles.
-Or if you want to go macro all the way: Using a self-installing, compile-time pre-processor).
+Or if you want to go macro all the way: Using a self-installing, compile-time pre-processor.

 ### What is Dependency Injection?